UniversalDependencies/UD_Old_East_Slavic-TOROT/README.md

 # Introduction

 UD-Old-Russian-TOROT is a conversion of a selection of the Old East Slavonic and Middle Russian data in the Tromsø Old Russian and OCS Treebank (TOROT), which is maintained at UiT The Arctic University of Norway.
-The treebank is manually annotated with some automatic preprocessing on PROIEL dependency format.
+The treebank is manually annotated, with some automatic preprocessing, on PROIEL dependency format.
 New texts are still being added.
 The treebank contains texts from a variety of mediaeval and early modern genres, such as chronicles, legal documents, lives of saints and correspondence.
 Treebank releases are available from  https://github.com/torottreebank/treebank-releases.
 This conversion is based on the 20190505 release.

 # Data splits